 What Are The Side Effects Of Fentanyl?

-Given the fact that fentanyl is a stronger prescription drug than other opioids like morphine, it can be highly addictive.
+Since fentanyl is a stronger prescription drug than other opioids like morphine, it can be highly addictive.
 Unfortunately, fentanyl abuse is a common opioid addiction.
 The drug gives a euphoric high to users when taken, but fentanyl use outside its intended prescription is highly dangerous.
 One of the most concerning and probable side effects of fentanyl addiction is opioid overdose, which can lead to death.
 Due to the high concentration of this potent opioid, taking it when not prescribed creates a high probability of fentanyl overdose.
 Other side effects may include, but are not limited to:

 - Slowed Respiration